 I pray that my children will learn to make the decisions weighing heavy on their shoulders.
-To forgive quickly when appropriate, and to be willing to confront in love in a timely manner.
+To forgive Quickly When Appropriate, and to be willing to confront in love in a timely manner.

 There will be hard times that will scar the most resilient of people, so being able to let go of these weights will help them be more free as adults.

-5. God would be real to them
+5. God Would be Real to Them

 Luckily, God is perfectly able and willing to prove He exists if we give Him opportunity in our home.
 Psalm 3:8 says “Salvation belongs to the Lord.”

-It is most definitely my job to create an environment in our home where God is welcome and where His principles are taught and followed.
+It is most definitely my job To Create an Environment in our home where God is welcome and where His principles are taught and followed.
 Where love is shown, grace is given, and where people are loved and welcome no matter what they believe or do.

 We do our job as parents and then we must leave the rest to God.

 Pull out these fun connecting questions to share some laughs with your precious ones!